 Biodiesel Blend, n - a blend of biodiesel fuel meeting ASTM D 6751 with petroleum-based diesel fuel, designated BXX, where XX represents the volume percentage of biodiesel fuel in the blend.

 Biodiesel is made through a chemical process called transesterification whereby the glycerin is separated from the fat or vegetable oil.
-The process leaves behind two products -- methyl esters (the chemical name for biodiesel) and glycerin (a valuable byproduct usually sold to be used in soaps and other products).
+The process leaves behind two products – methyl esters and glycerin.

 Methyl esters is the chemical name for biodiesel and glycerin is used in a variety of products, including soap.

 Biodiesel’s early growth was careful and deliberate, with a focus on sustainability for the industry.
 Biodiesel works seamlessly with existing infrastructure and vehicles, and the industry has spent significant time documenting and showcasing